Joining the GSS and GSG

 Everyone who works with official statistics is automatically in the GSS.
 You don’t have to pass a badging exercise or any other tests.

-This means the GSS is made up of statisticians, data scientists, researchers, economists, policy experts, business support teams, data journalists, data visualisation experts, methodologists, media experts etc.
+This means the GSS is made up of many different job roles, including: statisticians, data scientists, researchers, economists, policy experts, business support teams, data journalists, data visualisation experts, methodologists, and media experts.

 Location of posts